swvanderlaan/vanderlaanlab/content/event/ostalk-neurocareer2021/index.md

   postcode:
   country:

-summary:Open Science and Young Science in Transition.
+summary: Open Science and Young Science in Transition.
 abstract: "I presented on how I became a member of Young Science in Transition, a Chair of OSCU and our efforts to promote and implement the principles and practices of Open Science."

 # Talk start and end times.